 Most legal issues require the filing of a petition, form, or some other document, and following specific steps.
 Some materials and forms are confusing and difficult to understand.
 In this regard, you could spend a great deal of time trying to figure out how to correctly complete the forms.
 Also, courts have rules for legal documents.
 If your document does not conform to the rules, you may have to correct and refine it, which could incur additional court fees as well as delay your case.

 In every legal case, consumers can choose to hire a lawyer to prepare legal documents and represent them.
 On the other hand, however, if all you need are name change forms, it is probably not worth paying an attorney three to four hundred dollars an hour for the simple tasks required to do that.
 A legal name change process is very procedural, requiring the completion of certain documents that do not need legal analysis.
 The hearing is straightforward and does not need an attorney to appear.
 Lastly, registered legal document preparers charge much less than attorneys.
 Consequently, hiring a document preparer can save you time and give you peace of mind that the forms are complete and correct.

 Are there Downsides of Using a Legal Document Preparer?

-The main drawback for using a document preparer vs a lawyer is that the services a registered legal document preparer provides can only cover document preparation and case processing or management.
-In this regard, if your case is complex or has unusual issues, you probably need the help of an attorney.
-Specifically, a registered document preparer cannot give legal advice, or answer legal questions about your legal rights or remedies.
-In addition, a legal document preparer cannot recommend to you which forms you need, nor represent you in court.
-In fact, California law specifically details the role of a legal document assistant, including what they can and cannot do.
+The main drawback for using a document preparer vs. a lawyer is that the services a registered legal document preparer provides can only cover document preparation and case processing or management.
+In this regard, if your case is complicated or has unique issues, you probably need the help of an attorney.
+Explicitly, a registered document preparer cannot give legal advice, or answer legal questions about your legal rights or remedies.
+Also, a legal document preparer cannot recommend to you which forms you need, nor represent you in court.
+California law details explicitly the role of a legal document assistant, including what they can and cannot do.
 Remember, these laws were written by lawyers who, when the law was created, did not want people to have options for low-cost legal document help.